 UNWELCOME VISITORS – COMBATING INVASIVE SPECIES

-Pacific Spirit Regional Park is perhaps the jewel in the crown of our 23 regional parks.
-Covering over 750 hectares, the park has some of the last standing old growth trees in the city and is home to the unique ecosystem of Camosun Bog.
+Pacific Spirit Regional Park is perhaps the jewel in the crown of our 22 regional parks covering over 12,000 ha, the park has some of the last standing old growth trees in the city and is home to the unique ecosystem of Camosun Bog.
 People love Pacific Spirit Park.

 Last year the park received over 2 million visits.
 But some visitors to the park are not welcome.
 Invasive species of plants and animals are a real threat to our park ecosystems.
 Without intervention, non-native plants such as such as Irish Holly and English ivy, a noxious weed that can climb and eventually kill large trees, can permanently damage habitat.